Social Security Disability Over the Age of 50

 Social Security Disability Program plays a crucial role in giving financial strength to applicants and his/her family members.
 The Social Security Administration grants disability benefits to people over 50 years of age by following a certain set of rules.
 The SSA revealed that, as of June 2013, over 8.9 million disabled workers were receiving disability benefits.
 The amount of average monthly benefit was $1,129.

 If you are a person over 50 and want to apply for disability benefits, knowing essential rules can be helpful.
 SSA treats older workers more favorably.
 Getting approved for disability benefits at the age of 50 or older can be a relatively hassle-free process.

 Disability for People Over 50

-Although most young people will not endure disability, many older people will.
 As we age, we inevitably become more susceptible to health issues.
-Many people in their 50s will begin to deal with such issues.
+Many people in their 50s will begin to deal with such problems.
 Disability onset can be slow or swift.
-It can be debilitating and crippling.
+It can be daunting and crippling.

-The Social Security Administration new framework is more realistic.
-It gives 50 year olds increased opportunities for disability benefits.
+The Social Security Administration’s new framework is more realistic.
+It gives those that are 50 years or older more opportunities for disability benefits.

 Social Security Disability Rules After Age 50

 If an individual does not meet the criteria for a medical impairment listing, the Social Security Administration uses a grid of rules to determine an individual’s eligibility for disability benefits.
 It is important that every applicant understand the criteria that is taken into consideration.
 The Social Security Administration will consider the claimant’s age, and the four aspects of the claimant’s comprehensive profile.